 I can easily craft talks about trauma in very basic terms, and the importance of trauma-informed care.
 I also can teach techniques for helping people who have just experienced a traumatic event to calm their nervous system down so they can think and attend to next steps.
 This can be learned by anybody for self use or helping others.

 Summing it up, I am interested in providing appropriate, high-quality therapies, knowledge and techniques to people who might not otherwise get it.
-For this initial trip, I hope to work for a day (volunteer with 7-8 individuals or families).
-For future trips, longer (up to 3 days).
 The kind of therapy I do is research-based, of the highest quality available for trauma.
 A lot can be done in a session or two, and even more if follow-up sessions are arranged via video.
 I will see English speaking service providers who are suffering physical symptoms that are likely due to secondary trauma and stress, or helpers who have diagnoses of PTSD/Trauma.
 I would also be open to seeing non English speakers if I can have appropriate interpretive support.
 Adequate support would necessarily be someone with a mental health background/pastoral experience.

 If you have read this far, thank you.
 If you feel so moved, please send me some words of encouragement, pass the word to people you know in Tucson and others who are concerned about the humanitarian crisis at the border.
 I trust I will find just the right setting in which to plug in, but your well wishes and support mean a lot to me.
-The border is calling me, and there are important people there I need to meet.
+The border is calling me, and there are still so many important people there I wish to meet.

 I will be providing as much pro bono work as I can.
 But there may also be people who would like to schedule paid sessions with me.
 That income will help subsidize my volunteer work, so if you know of anyone who might be interested, please pass the word.
 You don’t even have to be local.
 I offer EMDR Therapy via Internet, and I can receive payments via PayPal!
 Or if you feel like you would like to make a monetary contribution, it could help me expand my reach and the amount of trauma work I am able to do.
 I promise I would spend it wisely, always with the intention of maximizing my positive impact in the region and making a difference.
 My expenses will include the following: